 2022 Suzuki GSX-S1000

 The 2022 Suzuki GSX-S1000 is a naked sportbike powered by an updated version of the liquid-cooled 999cc inline Four from the K5 (2005-2008) GSX-R1000.
 It gets more aggressive, angular styling with stacked LED headlights and MotoGP-inspired winglets, a new 4-2-1 exhaust system, a new slipper clutch, and the Suzuki Intelligent Ride System.
 An updated seat design, new wheels shod with new Dunlop Roadsport 2 tires, revised instrumentation and switches, and a new larger fuel tank (5 gallons, up from 4.5) round out the changes.
-The 2022 Suzuki GSX-S1000 is available in Metallic Triton Blue, Metallic Matte Mechanical Gray, and Glass Sparkle Black.
+The 2022 Suzuki GSX-S1000 is available in Metallic Triton Blue and Metallic Matte Mechanical Gray.
 MSRP is $11,499.

 2022 Suzuki GSX-S1000GT and GSX-S1000GT+